 Woodruff “Woody” Scoval Francis Kelly, Jr. is wanted on eighteen counts of fraud.
 When last seen in 1985, he was five-feet-eleven-inches tall and weighed two-hundred pounds.
 He had blue eyes, brown hair, and a pudgy frame; if still alive he is likely quite heavy.

-Woody Kelly would now be eighty-one-years-old.
+Woody Kelly would now be eighty-two-years-old.
 If you have any information on his whereabouts, please contact the Antioch, Illinois, Police Department at (847) 395-8585.

 Aged-Enhanced Images